 After 8 months of giving workshops and conferences, we gathered a great amount of information on how to share knowledge efficiently.
-We identified 4 main principles to increase your audience’s engagement and help participants assimilate content more easily.
+We identified 4 main principles to better engage your audience and help participants assimilate content more easily.

 1. Show them why the thing you are teaching will be useful to them